Training-Free Label Space Alignment for Universal Domain Adaptation: Analysis of Labels to be Added to the Frequency Bank

 Fig.~\ref{fig:examples} presents random examples from the Office31 dataset under the DSLR OPDA setting.
 It shows the exact discovered labels $r_i$ for each image $i$, the corresponding prediction set $\mathcal{C}^i$, and the specific elements stored in the frequency bank for each case.
 In the prediction set, the numbers indicate the ranking based on image-text similarity.

-\section{Analysis of labels to be added to the frequency bank}
+\section{Analysis of Labels to be Added to the Frequency Bank}

-In Section~\ref{sec:instance}, we noted that storing BLIP's discovered label to the frequency bank is more beneficial for performance compared to storing CLIP's top-1 prediction to the frequency bank.
-As shown in Table~\ref{tab:analysis2}, storing CLIP's top-1 predictions often leads to an overestimation of incorrect target private labels (e.g., overly specific or entirely incorrect classes), which in turn causes the correct target private labels (\eg, `train', `truck', `skateboard') to be underestimated.
+In Sec.~\ref{sec:instance}, we noted that storing BLIP's discovered label to the frequency bank is more beneficial for performance compared to storing CLIP's top-1 prediction to the frequency bank.
+As shown in Tab.~\ref{tab:analysis2}, storing CLIP's top-1 predictions often leads to an overestimation of incorrect target private labels (e.g., overly specific or entirely incorrect classes), which in turn causes the correct target private labels (\eg, `train', `truck', `skateboard') to be underestimated.
 This imbalance ultimately results in degraded model performance.
-In Table~\ref{tab:analysis2}, correct target private label is underestimated when using CLIP's top-1 prediction compared to using BLIP's discovered label.
+In Tab.~\ref{tab:analysis2}, the correct target private label is underestimated when using CLIP's top-1 prediction compared to using BLIP's discovered label.

-\section{Details of prompts to generative VLM}
+\section{Details of Prompts to Generative VLM}

 This section provides details of the question prompts used for label discovery.
 To ensure diversity while maintaining the same meaning, we employed five different styles of prompts.
-Table~\ref{tab:prompts} demonstrates the detailed examples of question prompts for generative VLM.
+Tab.~\ref{tab:prompts} demonstrates the detailed examples of question prompts for generative VLM.

-\section{Time complexity of our method}
+\section{Time Complexity of Our Method}

-This section explains the time complexity of our method.
-In Fig.~\ref{fig:time}, despite utilizing two VLMs, our approach adopts a training-free framework, resulting in minimal overhead compared to existing works.
-Moreover, it demonstrates faster adaptation than clustering-based methods~\citep{chang2022unified}.
+Fig.~\ref{fig:time} illustrates the time complexity of our approach.
+Although two VLMs are employed, the framework is entirely training-free, introducing minimal overhead compared to prior works.
+Furthermore, it achieves faster adaptation than clustering-based methods~\citep{chang2022unified}.

+A potential limitation lies in scalability, since generative VLM inference is required for each target-domain sample, leading to a runtime that grows linearly with dataset size.
+In practice, however, the cost remains manageable: even on DomainNet, the largest dataset in DomainBed, inference completed within 1.5 hours on a single GPU, demonstrating practical feasibility.

-\section{Details of main results}
+\section{Details of Main Results}

 This section details the experimental results (H-score, H$^3$-score) for domain-to-domain.
-Table~\ref{tab:office31-CLIP-10-0} through Table~\ref{tab:DomainNet-CLIP-345-0} offer a comprehensive comparison between baseline methods and the proposed approach using the CLIP ViT-B/16 backbone.
+Tab.~\ref{tab:office31-CLIP-10-0} through Tab.~\ref{tab:DomainNet-CLIP-345-0} offer a comprehensive comparison between baseline methods and the proposed approach using the CLIP ViT-B/16 backbone.